rlangc/SecureTest-Troubleshooting-Guide/README.md

 - If the VPN is connected, but SecureTest remains inaccessible, disconnect and reconnect the VPN
 - If they still cannot connect to the VPN:
-    - Close Zscaler
+    - Close NordVPN
-    - Disconnect from RTC-Students
+    - Disconnect from Student (or) Employee Wi-Fi
-    - Reconnect to RTC-Students
+    - Reconnect to Student (or) Employee Wi-Fi
     - Try to re-authenticate
     - Restart the computer if necessary